 Ofgem Update

-AM as representative of Ofgem updated the members on relater matters.
+AM as representative of Ofgem updated the members on related matters.

 It was noted that Ofgem has been working on residual surplus and dealing with various requests for derogations, in particular from ENWL, London Power Nets and SHEPD, SEPD.